 - Many trading multiples can mislead you.
 It’s better if you look for forward-looking trading multiples instead of only looking at the past data.

 - EV/EBITDA multiple is one of the best to use if you’re comparing the target company with big companies.
 For start-ups, one of the best multiples is EV/Revenue.

 - P/E Ratio shouldn’t be used at all.
 There are two reasons behind it.
-First of all, P/E Ratio are mostly affected by the capital structure.
-Secondly, P/E ratio is calculated by taking the overall earnings into account.
-Overall earnings include many non-operating charges like write-offs, restructuring charges etc.
+First of all, the P/E Ratio is mostly affected by the capital structure.
+Secondly, the P/E ratio is calculated by taking the overall earnings into account.
+Overall earnings include many non-operating charges like write-offs, restructuring charges, etc.

-This has been a guide to what is Trading Multiples.
-Here we discuss trading multiples example along with step by step process to prepare a professional trading multiple valuation model of Box IPO.
+The article is a Guide to what is Trading Multiples.
+Here we discuss how to use trading multiple for valuations along with step by step process to create one for Box IPO.
 You may also learn more from the following valuation articles –